oldremez/lido-on-terra-cli/README.md

     --chain-id=columbus-5 \
     --fees=6000000uusd \
     --gas=30000000 \
-    -b block
+    -b block \
+    --yes
 ```

 ### Claim rewards

-To check the amount of rewards to be claimed
+To check the amount of rewards that can be claimed:

 ```
 terrad query wasm contract-store \